 Katniss herself.
 She's lived her life in dire poverty, her father's dead, she's forced twice into an arena where the only way she can survive is to become a murderer, she's forced to be in love with someone she barely knows, whose memories were then twisted to hate her, she's caught up in a war between Evil Versus Evil which keeps on getting everyone she cares about killed and tortured, and the leader of the side she's on is trying to get her killed, and she knows it.

 Peeta was tortured viciously for six weeks with tracker jacker venom, until most of his happy memories were twisted into terrifying ones, and he couldn't tell what was real and what wasn't.
-Finnick was forced into prostitution at an age no higher than sixteen, on pain of the deaths of his loved ones, and spent nearly two-thirds of the last book so worried about Annie that he could barely function.
+Finnick was forced into prostitution at fourteen, on pain of the deaths of his loved ones, and spent nearly two-thirds of the last book so worried about Annie that he could barely function.
 Pollux, though a minor character, still managed to be a woobie, what with his being an Avox who spent five years doing forced labor underground, during which he didn't see the sun once.
 Then his brother Castor gets killed.

 Jerkass Woobie: Haymitch.
 He spends most of his time getting drunk and generally acting like a cynical Jerkass, but once you learn about the hell he went through at the hands of the Capitol, you really can't blame him.